polarityio/polarity-slack-bot/README.md

 ---

-## Download the Polarity Slack Bot Docker Image
+## Install/Update the Polarity Slack Bot Docker Image

-Run the `./update-bot.sh` script to fetch the latest release of the Polarity Slack Bot from the GitHub releases page.
-The script will check if the polarity-slack-bot image is installed, if not, it will prompt you to download and install the latest image.
+Run the `./update-bot.sh` script to fetch the latest release of the Polarity Slack Bot from the GitHub releases page if the image is not already downloaded.

+The `./update-bot.sh` script will check if the polarity-slack-bot image is installed, if not, it will prompt you to download and install the latest image.
 If the image is already installed then it will check for updates and prompt you to update.

 ```
 ./update-bot.sh